sebsel/kirby-micropub/readme.md

 # Kirby Micropub Plugin

+**This plugin is not finished nor even tested and probably doesn't work**

 This Kirby plugin provides an easy way to add a  [Micropub endpoint](http://indieweb.org/Micropub) to your site.
 [Download the plugin](https://github.com/sebsel/kirby-micropub/archive/master.zip) from Github and put it into /site/plugins.
 It will automatically be loaded by Kirby.

 ## Configuration